txpipe/asteria/onchain/docs/mvp-design/design.md

 ### Gather Fuel

 Updates the `fuel` datum field of both the `ShipState` and `PelletState` UTxOs, adding the `amount` (specified in the redeemer) from the first and subtracting it from the latter.
+Also allows the ship owner to get any amount of the prize tokens held in the pellet.

 ![gatherFuel diagram](img/gatherFuel.png)